-CLUSTER 1: PREPARATION AND PLANNING

-Unsatisfactory () Needs Improvement 🔿 Proficient () Excellent ()

-1a: Demonstrates nursing knowledge Lacks current nursing information and logical approach to nursing practice.
+CLUSTER 1: PREPARATION AND PLANNING Unsatisfactory Needs Improvement Proficient ( Excellent Lacks current nursing information and logical approach to nursing practice.
 Uses current information and a systematic approach to problem- solving in nursing practice.
 Demonstrates solid understanding of principles of public health, district and department procedures and their relationships/connections with other school services.
-Displays extensive knowledge of the nursing discipline and its connection with other school services and a continuing search for improved practice.
+Displays extensive knowladge of the nursing discipline and its connection with other school services and a continuing search for improved practice.
+Excellent The school nurse does not demonstrate fundamental knowledge of health history components.
+The school purse demonstrates minimal knowledge of health history components.
+The school hurse demonstrates consistent understanding of health history components.
+The school nurse applies the knowledge of thoroughly collecting the data for a health history while making intervention decisions.
+Lacks current nursing information and logical approach to nursing practice.
+Unsatisfactory Unsatisfactory Lacks current nursing information and logical approach to nursing practice.
+Uses current information and a systematic approach to problem- solving in nursing practice.
+Uses current information and a systematic approach to problem- solving in nursing practice.
+Demonstrates solid understanding of principles of public health, district and department procedures and their relationships/connections with other school services.

+spine with the second Unsatisfactory () Needs Improvement () Proficient () Excellent ()

+1c: Knowledge of emergencies in the school setting and appropriate responses to emergencies The school nurse does not follow general emergency guidelines and first aid measures for emergency care in the school setting.
+The school nurse has a basic understanding of general emergency guidelines and first aid measures.
+The school nurse uses the knowledge of basic first aid measures and general emergency guidelines while responding to an emergency situation in the school setting.
+The school nurse demonstrates appropriate assessment skills of an emergency situation in the school setting by administering, instructing, and/or delegating to others first aid emergency care.

 Strengths

 Areas of Improvement

+Evidence -

+I

+Unsatisfactory () Needs Improvement Proficient () Excellent

+2a: Organizes physical space Limited awareness of safety implications of furniture or equipment placement in and around the health office and safety in regard to nandling medication.
+Maintains an orderly, safe and confidential health office that reduces the potential for errors in medication administration and treatments.
+Demonstrates the importance of providing an orderly, asfe and confidential health office by emphasizing the plan to all persons who avail themselves to health services.
+Expands the importance of providing orderly, safe, and confidential areas in all school offices.

+Strengths 1 1

+Areas of Improvement

 Evidence

-Unsatisfactory 🔾 Needs Improvement Proficient O Excellent O

-1b: Knowledge of and collection of data for a health history The school nurse does not demonstrate fundamental knowledge of health history components.
-The school nurse demonstrates minimal knowledge of health history components.
-The school nurse demonstrates consistent understanding of health history components.
-The school nurse applies the knowledge of thoroughly collecting the data for a health history while making intervention decisions.

-Strengths

-Areas of

-Improvement

-Evidence

-Unsatisfactory () Needs Improvement Proficient () Excellent () 1c: Knowledge The school nurse does not follow The school nurse has a basic The school nurse uses the knowledge The school nurse demonstrates of emergencies general emergency guidelines and understanding of general emergency of basic first aid measures and appropriate assessment skills of an in the school setting and appropriate responses to emergencies first ald measures for emergency care in the school setting. guidelines and first aid measures. general emergency guidelines while responding to an emergency situation in the school setting. emergency situation in the school setting by administering, instructing, and/or delegating to others first aid emergency care.
-Strengths Areas of Improvement Evidence

-Unsatisfactory () Needs Improvement Proficient () Excellent ()
+Unsatisfactory () Needs Improvement () Proficient () Excellent ()

-2a: Organizes Limited awareness of safety Maintains an orderly, safe and Demonstrates the importance of Expands the importance of providing

-physical space implications of furniture or equipment confidential health office that reduces providing an orderly, safe and orderly, safe, and confidential areas

-physical space placement in and around the health the potential for errors in medication confidential health office by in all school offices.

-office and safety in regard to handling administration and treatments. emphasizing the plan to all persons in all school onces.

-medication. who avail themselves to health

-services.

-Strengths

-Areas of

-Improvement

-Evidence

-Unsatisfactory 🔿 Needs Improvement 🔾 Proficient 🔾 Excellent ()

 2b: Management of health records The school nurse does not possess an understanding of compliance with state, federal laws, regulations and guidelines governing school health records.
 The school nurse has a basic understanding of the need for compliance of school health records.
-The school nurse maintains accurate and complete health records on each student while maintaining confidentiality.
+The school nurse maintains accurate and complate health records on each student while maintaining confidentiality.
 The school nurse efficiently interprets health record information.
-The school nurse seeks out clarification of incomplete records while striving for the goal of compliance of all records according to state law.
+The school nurse seeks out clanfication of incomplete records while striving for the goal of compliance of all records according to latete law.

-Strengths according to state on.
+Strengths 1 black dring to black driv.

-Areas of
+Areas of Improvement

-Improvement

 Evidence